beberlei/composer-monorepo-plugin/README.md

 # Fiddler

     Note: this project is experimental.
+Please provide feedback!

-Complement to Composer to build monolithic repositories in PHP projects.
+A complementary tool to Composer to manage monolithic project repositories in PHP.

+Monolithic repositories managed with Fiddler have two kinds of packages:

+1. Composer packages defined by a single global `composer.json`.
-Fiddler uses a single global `composer.json` with all third party dependencies of your project.
-You then define many packages in sub-folders of the project, each with its own `fiddler.json`, a simplified `composer.json` file.
-Fiddler dependencies can be on either a third party Composer package or a Fiddler package contained in the project.
+2. Many Fiddler packages in sub-folders of the project, each with its own `fiddler.json`, a simplified `composer.json` file.

+Dependencies in Fiddler can be on either a third party Composer package or a Fiddler package contained in the project.

 Fiddler's build step generates `vendor/autoload.php` files for each package that allow access to the explicitly specified dependencies.